manasdas17/chips/README.txt

 CHIPS
 =====

-The Chips library allows hardware devices to be designed in python.
+Chips is a Python library for designing hardware devices.

 FEATURES
 --------